moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 After your request is granted, you will be added to a GitHub team that will give you access to our GitHub repository, and AWS environments.

+> Our team manually approves requests
+>
-> Our team manually approves requests.
-After approval it can take up to 3 hours for you to get AWS access.
+> Once approved, it can take up to three hours to gain access to AWS

 ### Create a GitHub repository